Key Terms

 Children of staff preference

 Preference offered by some public charter schools for children of their staff members applying to their school.
 There is no place on the application to indicate eligibility.
-There is no place on the application to indicate eligibility.
 Schools will inform My School DC directly of any applicants who are eligible for this preference.
 Visit a school's profile to see if they offer this preference.

 Equitable Access